Barra da Lagoa

 Barra da Lagoa is a small fishing village in the city of Florianópolis, Santa Catarina, Brazil.
 The village is set on the mouth of a tidewater channel that flows in and out of the Island's sizable lagoon, the Lagoa da Conceição.
 The channel is at the end of a long beach made up of Praia Barra da Lagoa (English:Barra da Lagoa Beach) and Mozambique Beach which form a single 14 km stretch of beach.
+Another beaches near Barra da Lagoa are Prainha da Barra, Praia de Galheta and Mole Beach.